nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 mv ~/blog/_posts/* ~/<repository-name>/_posts && mv  ~/blog/assets/* ~/<repository-name>/assets
 ```

-All that's left to enjoy our beautiful new theme is another run of `bundle exec jekyll serve --watch` (we are using watch here to get a live view of all the changes we make to our website):
+All that's left to enjoy our beautiful new theme is another run of `bundle exec jekyll serve --watch`
+> We are using `--watch` here to get a live view of all the changes we make to our website
+{: .prompt-tip }

 ![](/assets/images/chirpy-1.png)